-Flash Catalyst CS5 review
+Flash Catalyst CS5 full review

 Flash Catalyst CS5, Adobe’s new interactive design tool, represents a bold initiative with a narrow function.
 The program lets non-coder designers fashion interactive graphical elements that come to life as components of a Flash project – but only in conjunction with a programmer using Flash Builder 4 (you can’t take it to Flash Professional).